 In the Northeast, many of us just can’t wait to get our hands in the dirt and play in the garden when spring rolls around.
-But landscaping and gardening are activities that that can be done throughout the year, from planting annuals in the spring to making sure your shrubs are secure for the chilly winter months.
+But landscaping and gardening are activities that can be done throughout the year, from planting annuals in the spring to making sure your shrubs are secure for the chilly winter months.

 Whether you’re the kind of gardener who starts with seeds or you just dabble in the occasional potted plant, we’ve got great gardening resources to help you cultivate your green thumb all year through.

-Landscaping and gardening websites
+Landscaping and Gardening Websites

 Connecticut-based White Flower Farm is another great resource.
 Sign up for a free catalog and you’ll be tempted year-round.
 The site sells and gives advice on perennials, annuals, flowering shrubs – including more than 40 varieties of hydrangeas – roses, bulbs and vegetables.

-Visit DIY Network for project ideas that can be completed in just a few hours or a few days.
+Visit HGTV’s website for project ideas that can be completed in just a few hours or a few days.
 The site breaks down gardening and landscaping projects into steps, so you can clearly see what kind of commitment you’re getting yourself into.
 Ever wanted to build a potting bench?
 You’ll find it here, as well as a guide to what to plant in the fall, how to make a raised garden bed and much, much more.